 You'll love it because:

-- it couldn't be easier - just stir everything together in a bowl
+- Prep couldn't be easier!
+Simply stir everything together in a bowl.

-- and unlike store-bought miso dressings and sauces, this one is free from gums, thickeners, added starch, and refined sugar
+- And unlike store-bought dressings and sauces, this one contains no gums, thickeners, added starch, or refined sugar.

-- miso - look for a mild or "mellow" white miso for this recipe; we also tested it with red miso, which was good but not as good as the slightly sweeter and nuttier, white miso sauce.
+- miso paste - Look for a mild or "mellow" white miso for this recipe.
+I also tested it with red miso, which was good but not as tasty as the slightly sweeter and nuttier flavor of the white miso sauce.

-- almond butter - gives the sauce more body, richness, and flavor; I used raw, smooth almond butter, but roasted should taste amazing, too.
-Tahini is a great substitute if you avoid almonds.
+- almond butter - This gives the sauce more body, richness, and flavor.
+I used raw, smooth almond butter, but roasted should taste amazing, too.
+Tahini is a good substitute if you avoid almonds.

-- maple syrup - a small amount goes a long way in this sauce to really round out the flavors; feel free to sub agave syrup
+- maple syrup - A small amount goes a long way in this sauce to really round out the flavors.
+Feel free to substitute agave syrup.

-- rice vinegar - this is one of the key ingredients; look for plain, not seasoned rice vinegar, which is sweetened.
+- rice vinegar - This is one of the key ingredients.
+Look for plain, not seasoned rice vinegar, which is sweetened.
+If you happen to have a lime on hand, a squeeze of fresh lime juice also adds nice acidity.

-- soy sauce - you may find you don't even need this ingredient, but we did feel the sweetness of the miso needed a couple of teaspoons of soy sauce to amp up the savory notes.
+- soy sauce - You may find you don't even need this ingredient, but we did feel the sweetness of the miso needed a couple of teaspoons of soy sauce to really dial up the savory notes.
 For gluten-free, look for a certified GF tamari instead.

 How to Make Miso Sauce